epics-containers/usb-remote/docs/how-to/new_raspi.md

 ## Step 8 Prepare the Backup Image for Distribution

-The image file you will create will remove the empty space in the root partition to make it nice and small.
-This makes it much quicker to copy to new microSD cards.

-For this reason we need to set up a script that will run once on the first boot of any copies of the image made from this master sdcard.

-The run once script will:
-- expand the root filesystem to fill the sdcard
-- enable read-only mode.
+Add a `run-once service` to the image so that when copies of the image are first booted they will enable read-only mode (after the root filesystem has been expanded - this feature is added automatically by image-backup).

 Read-only mode uses overlayfs in RAM to avoid wearing out the sdcard and makes the Pi reset to a clean state on each boot.